Sharpness of the percolation transition in the two-dimensional contact process: Proof of Theorem

-The following Lemma (and the global structure of its proof) is the analog of Theorem 6.1 for the Voronoi model in \cite{BoRi06a} and Theorem 8 for the Johnson-Mehl tessellations in \cite{BoRi08} (see also \cite{BoRi09}).
-Since the proof is subtle and differs in many details from that in \cite{BoRi06a} and \cite{BoRi09} we give a full proof.
+The following lemma (and the global structure of its proof) is the analog of Theorem 6.1 for the Voronoi model in \cite{BoRi06a} and Theorem 8 for the Johnson--Mehl tessellations in \cite{BoRi08} (see also \cite{BoRi09}).
+Since the proof is subtle and differs in many details from that in \cite{BoRi06a} and \cite{BoRi08} we give a full proof.

-{\bf Remark:} In some sense the proof of Lemma \ref{stabco} is easier (and shorter) than that of the corresponding results in \cite{BoRi06a} and \cite{BoRi08}.
-This is partly due to the fact that in our model the continuous object that has to be properly discretized (the time axis) is one-dimensional.
-This enables us to `play' with the order (in time) of the Poisson points.
-On the other hand, our model has some extra complications, e.g. there is no natural order on the arrow values assigned to the Poisson points (an arrow to the right is not always better than an arrow to the left).
-Fortunately these issues can be handled quite smoothly.
+\begin{rem*} In some sense the proof of Lemma \ref{stabco} is easier and shorter than that of the corresponding results in \cite{BoRi06a} and \cite{BoRi08}.
+This is partly due to the fact that in our model the continuous object that has to be properly discretized (the time axis) is one dimensional.
+This enables us to ``play'' with the order (in time) of the Poisson points.
+On the other hand, our model has some extra complications, for example, there is no natural order on the arrow values assigned to the Poisson points (an arrow to the right is not always better than an arrow to the left).
+Fortunately these issues can be handled quite smoothly. \end{rem*}